StanfordLegion/sapling-guide/README.md

 ### 2. Launching Interactive Jobs with SLURM

-Because the hardware and software is different on different nodes, it is important to build and run all software on the compute nodes.
+Because the hardware is different on different nodes, it is important to build and run all software on the compute nodes.
 On Sapling, we do this through the SLURM job scheduler.